ietf-wg-asdf/asdf-working-group-notes/charter-proposals/charter.md

 Aug 2025: Submit a standards track extension which allows for industry specific attributes to be associated with a common SDF model to the IESG.

+Aug 2025: Submit to the IESG a standards track specification on describing instances that are based on SDF models.

 Sep 2025: Submit a standards track extension to SDF to allow for inclusion of physical information and other non-affordance attribute information/interactions as an SDF attribute (e.g., to provide modeling support for digital twins) to the IESG.